spasutto/igc2kmz/README.md

 **The resulting tool is available online here : [&#x2192; igc2kmz.html &#x2190;](https://spasutto.github.io/igc2kmz/igc2kmz.html)** (it can also be used in command line, see [below](#usage))

+igc2kmz is a PWA (Progessive Web App) wich means you can install it and use it offline just like any app on your smartphone (at least on modern android).
+Just click 'install' in your browser's menu

 [![Visualisation example](doc/output_MtBlanc.jpg?raw=true)](doc/output_MtBlanc.jpg?raw=true)

 ## Usage